Matriks404/openSMB2/README.md

 	* Title screen
 	* Intro story
 	* Character select
-	* Levelbook (just right before starting a level).
+	* Levelbook (just right before starting a level)
-	* Very basic gameplay screen prototype
+	* Very basic gameplay screen

 * Push START button on title screen to enter character select.
 START button is a S key.
 You can also wait to enter intro story screen (you can start from here as well).